JamesSkemp/words/content/post/is-volunteering-equal-to-donating-and-vice-versa.md

 +++
-title = "Is Volunteering Equal to Donating, and Vice Versa?" summary = "On the question of whether volunteering is equivalent to donating." draft = false comments = true date = "2005-05-06T18:58:00-05:00"
+title = "Is Volunteering Equal to Donating, and Vice Versa?" description = "On the question of whether volunteering is equivalent to donating." draft = false comments = true date = "2005-05-06T18:58:00-05:00"